 The research team conducted an initial survey and a final survey 10 days after the completion of the intervention.
 Additionally, they conducted a remote math test to measure the program’s effect on learning.

-Project on-going; results forthcoming.
+More results forthcoming.

 Watch a video about the project below: